-Some infants and toddlers may experience a certain level of tooth decay affecting their baby teeth.
+Some infants & toddlers may experience a certain level of tooth decay affecting their baby teeth.
 However, parents just take it for granted.
 After all, the baby’s teeth are just temporary.
 They are not as vital as adult teeth.

 Tooth decay is more common than asthma, obesity, and diabetes.
 Treating the cavities on baby teeth may be different from treating permanent teeth.